What you need to know and how to comply.

 This law applies to all motorboats regardless of length that have the enclosed spaces.
-However, this fact sheet is only being sent to owners of motorboats 19-feet and greater.
+However, the warning stickers and informational brochure were sent to owners of motorboats 19-feet and greater.
 Owners of smaller boats with enclosed spaces will be able to get the stickers at all deputy registrars and many marinas or marine dealers.

 The first violation will be a safety warning; additional violations are a petty misdemeanor.

 All boaters are encouraged to display CO warning stickers at the steering station and on the stern even if not required by law.
 If your motorboat has a three-sided enclosure or you operate with a canvas enclosure, please install a CO detector and warning stickers for the safety of your passengers and yourself.
 If your boat is diesel powered it is also in best practice to display the CO warning stickers.

 The law applies to any motorboat, with the spaces defined above, operating on Minnesota waters.
-This includes the Minnesota side of boarder waters and federal waters within the state.
+This includes the Minnesota side of border waters and federal waters within the state.
 A motorboat includes sailboats with motors and documented boats.

 For more on how to protect yourself from the dangers of carbon monoxide while boating please visit the following websites: